typelevel/cats-effect/site/src/main/tut/concurrency/mvar.md

 2. As channels, with `take` and `put` acting as "receive" and "send"
 3. As a binary semaphore, with `take` and `put` acting as "acquire" and "release"

-It has two fundamental (atomic) operations:
+It has these fundamental (atomic) operations:

 - `put`: fills the `MVar` if it is empty, or blocks (asynchronously) if the `MVar` is full, until the given value is next in line to be